jameslee98331/METIIB-SIEMENS-4WK/README.md

 ## Project Background
 Siemens Motion Control produce motor drives which can be used to control the speed and a variety of electric motors.
 These range in size from the G120C FSAA to the G120X.
 The G120C FSAA, makes up 73% of the units produced and tested in value stream 1 and is the highest volume unit produced on site.

-This project, part of the Cambridge Manufacturing Engineering Tripos IIB course, aiming to automate the product testing process of the G120C FSAA.
+This project, part of the Cambridge Manufacturing Engineering Tripos IIB course, aims to automate the product testing process of the G120C FSAA.

 ## Automation System Concept Design
 ### Overall System Flowchart